 Configuration (see figure 3-2).
 There also are some

-files which TYPO3 requires in order to include the extension.
+files that TYPO3 requires to include the extension.
 Those files

 have the prefix